hjelev/AQ-Notifications/README.md

 To install the script fill the configuration vairables in config.py.example and rename it to config.py .

-Install web.py http://webpy.org/install which is used for sending the email notifications.

 Set a cron job to execute app.py each hour:

 1 */1 * * * /usr/bin/python3 /path/to/app.py